carpentries/amy/docs/users_guide/index.md

 ### Other Tasks

-#### Merging Duplicate Persons or Events
+#### Merging Duplicate Persons, Training Requests, or Events

-If duplicate persons or event records exists, they can be merged.
-Select "Merge persons" or "Merge events" from the "More" menu.
+If duplicate Person, Training Request, or Event records exists, they can be merged.
+Select the appropriate option from the "More" menu.

-Choose the two Persons or Events to be merged, and click "Submit" to see merge options.
-Here you can choose to keep the value from Person/Event A, from Person/Event B, or to combine the values.
+Choose the two records to be merged, and click "Submit" to see merge options.
+Here you can choose to keep the value from Record A, from Record B, or to combine the values.
+By default, keeping the value in Record A is checked.

 ### Searching